Visyond/website-hugo/site/content/product-tour/product-tour.md

       - text: >-
           Track data and quickly compare scenarios
       - text: >-
-          Control what collaborators can see and interact with
+          Control which worksheets collaborators can see and edit
       - text: >-
           Find anomalies and root causes of errors
     benefitsList2: